arionum/pool/README.md

 The pool requires a full node running on the same server (on a different subdomain) as it uses it's libraries and db connection.

+Create a new database for the pool (separate from the node one)

 Edit the config.php and follow the instructions inside.

 Import the contrib/pool.sql to your NEW mysql database.

+chmod 777 cache -R

 Create a cron entry on the format */10 * * * * user php /path/to/pool/payments.php